DataDog/dd-sdk-android/docs/rum_getting_started.md

 ## Setup

-1. Declare SDK as a dependency.
+1. Declare the SDK as a dependency.
-2. Specify application details in UI.
+2. Specify application details in the UI.
 3. Initialize the library with application context.
-4. Initialize RUM Monitor, Interceptor and start sending data.
+4. Initialize the RUM Monitor and Interceptor to start sending data.

-### Declare SDK as dependency
+### Declare the SDK as dependency

 Declare [dd-sdk-android][1] and the [Gradle plugin][12] as a dependency in your **application module's** `build.gradle` file.